Uttamdevsharma/Uttamdevsharma/README.md

 Hi, I'm **Uttam Kumar Dev Sharma**, a passionate **MERN stack developer** in the making, currently studying **Computer Science and Engineering (CSE)** at **Green University of Bangladesh**.

 I’m deeply focused on building modern web applications using **MongoDB, Express.js, React.js, and Node.js**.
-My main goal is to master the MERN stack and create high-performance, scalable applications that solve real-world problems.
+My main goal is to master the MERN stack and create high-performance, scalable applications that solve real-world problem.

 I started my programming journey with **C language**, learning the fundamentals of programming and problem-solving.
 Later, I shifted my focus entirely to **full-stack JavaScript development** with the MERN stack.
 Now, I’m actively working on personal and academic projects to sharpen my skills and prepare for professional opportunities in top tech companies.